Catholic Church fully accepts most Royal Commission findings

 The Royal Commission’s final report required responses within a tight two-month timeline.

-While accepting 70 percent of the Commission’s findings, it could not fully accept some.
+While accepting 70 percent of the Commission’s findings, the Church could not fully accept some.

 Church use of psychological assessment